 - Chest pain

 Carbon monoxide poisoning is often hard to diagnose because the symptoms are similar to other illnesses.
 People who are sleeping or intoxicated can die before even experiencing the effects of carbon monoxide poisoning.
 All people and animals are at risk of carbon monoxide poisoning but unborn babies, infants, and persons with chronic heart disease, anemia, or respiratory problems are more susceptible.
 Every year some 400 deaths occur from carbon monoxide poisoning and 20,000 people visit emergency rooms from carbon monoxide poisoning yearly while 4,000 are hospitalized.
-If you or your family members have been affected by carbon monoxide and you suspect negligence, a West Virginia personal injury lawyer at Tiano O’Dell, PLLC can help you seek fair compensation.
+If you or your family members have been affected by carbon monoxide and you suspect negligence, a Charleston personal injury lawyer at Tiano O’Dell, PLLC can help you seek fair compensation.

 Potential Sources of Carbon Monoxide

 - Pool heaters

 Call a Charleston Carbon Monoxide Poisoning Lawyer Today